Salawati Kingdom: Salawati's role in the spread of Islam in Misool

-A few days later the group departed for Banda by boat, they were determined to learn the teachings of King of Salawati, arriving in Banda at dawn, the group found a hut.
-From a distance they heard the sound of call to prayer from inside a hut.
+A few days later the group departed for Banda by boat, they were determined to learn the teachings of King of Salawati; arriving in Banda at dawn, the group found a hut.
+From a distance, they heard the sound of a call to prayer from inside a hut.
 Slowly the group approached the hut and took a peek at what the people in the hut were doing.
-They see a husband and wife who were praying, noticing the similar practices as king of Salawati.
+They saw a husband and wife who were praying, and noticed the similar practices to the king of Salawati.
 After they finished praying, the group entered the house and surrounded the two of them.
 This group then kidnapped the couple and brought them to Misool to be the teacher of Misool residents.
-Evidence of the couple existence was the presence of two graves inside Tifale Cave, which are believed to be theirs.
+Evidence of the couple's existence was the presence of two graves inside Tifale Cave, which are believed to be theirs.

 Territory

 The territory of the Kingdom of Salawati covers the territory which is partly located in the coastal areas of the tanah besar (Papua), Salawati Island the northern part between Walian Village to Kawal Village, east of Batanta Island from the Suy River to Dayan Island, and surrounding small islands such as Doom Island, Jefman Island, and Senapan Island.
 Some areas on Waigeo Island west of Kampung Wawiyai to Kampung Salyo are also part of the territory of the king of Salawati.
-In tanah besar, the power of the Kingdom of Salawati covered the area Asbaken, Makbon in the west to the coast of Katimin located south of Sorong City.
+In tanah besar, the power of the Kingdom of Salawati covered the area Asbaken, Makbon in the west to the coast of Katimin located south of Sorong.

 List of rulers

-The following is a list of rulers (king) of the Kingdom of Salawati;
+The following is a list of rulers (fun, king) of the Kingdom of Salawati; to remember their ancestor the name Gurabesi is also used as a title.